Parents and caregivers are a baby’s first teacher and favourite toy.

 Playing with your baby gives them opportunities for lots of learning and stimulation.
 Here are some fun activities to try together:

-- Smile and copy each other’s faces.
+- Smile and copy your baby’s facial expressions.

 - Talk to your baby as much as possible.